sarahbuddhason/Algorithms/README.md

 - **Time**: O(n)
 - **Space**: O(1)

-1. Initialize `current` as `root`.
+1. Initialize `curr` as `root`.
-2. While `current` is not `NULL`,
+2. While `curr` is not `nullptr`,
-   - If `current` does not have a left child, output its data and go to the right child.
+   - If `curr` does not have a left child, output its data and go to the right child.
-   - Else, make `current` the right child of the rightmost node in the left subtree (i.e., right child of the predecessor).
+   - Else, make `curr` the right child of the rightmost node in the left subtree (i.e., right child of the predecessor).
-   - Move to the left child, i.e., `current = current->left`.
+   - Move to the left child, i.e., `curr = curr->left`.

 ```cpp
 struct Node {